 - Increase the frequency of exercises

 - Improve the content of exercises to keep things fresh over time

-Because SafeBreach has a 24-hour service-level agreement in terms of adding new attacks and control validations, even attacks only seen in the wild a few days prior can be tested.
-This capability is why we recently changed the design of our ranges to enable customizable content that can be modified on the fly.
+Ideally, you want your range to allow for customizable content that can be modified on the fly.
 This allows a company with a cyber range to load up an exercise on a major attack days after the attack is revealed.
 That capability makes cyber ranges more relevant and valuable because it enables organizations to speed up their security metabolism and learn faster.
-The SafeBreach continuous risk assessment and security control validation platform includes the world’s largest compendium of attack playbooks with accurate TTPs for each attack.

 Conclusion: Are You Ready for a Dedicated Cyber Range?